Vedic Psychotherapy on the Battlefield: Krishna's handling of Arjuna's Crisis as per Anubhuti Tantram

 Ken Wilbur, a celebrated Psychologist, stated in a recent talk that Eastern contemplative traditions dismiss the individual ego and its shadow called Persona as illusory.
 Hence these traditions do not have a mechanism of psychotherapy.

-On the contrary, we argue here that what Krishna did is psychotherapy.
+On the contrary, we argue here that what Krishna did is indeed psychotherapy.
 Krishna's suggested remedy to Arjuna's condition is not meditation, but a shift in attitude to motivate large-scale killing.
 He showed a fourth alternative motive for action - gunaatiita - that resolves Arjuna's dilemma.
-It is high time Vedic psychology is presented as a therapeutic model.

 Trigunas of Saankhya: The Motives of Action